 The Spokesperson Department replies to questions sent exclusively by journalists.

 Media representatives are kindly asked to:

 - present a short description of a problem,

 - provide their contact data.

-Motions, applications or complaints can be submitted in the form of an electronic document by means of Electronic Inbox (Elektroniczna Skrzynka Podawcza) with the use of dedicated forms available on the platform biznes.gov.pl.
-The latter platform generates an official acknowledgment of receipt of electronic documents, in accordance with the binding legal provisions.
+Motions, applications or complaints can be submitted in the form of an electronic document by means of Electronic Inbox (Elektroniczna Skrzynka Podawcza) with the use of dedicated forms available on the platforms ePUAP2 and biznes.gov.pl.
+These platforms generate an official acknowledgment of receipt of electronic documents, in accordance with the binding legal provisions.

-It is also possible to use ePUAP electronic inbox address of the Personal Data Protection Office: /UODO/SkrytkaESP
+The ePUAP electronic inbox of the Personal Data Protection Office: /UODO/SkrytkaESP

 OTHER FORMS OF COMMUNICATION